humberto-ortiz/pelican-test/content/pages/teaching/seminar1-2022.md

  - References
  - Areas related to computer science
  - Undergraduate research
- - Introduction to Latex
- - Preparing a technical report
- - How to give an effective talk
  - Undergraduate research opportunities
  - Research talks
  - Mathematicians and computer scientists

 ## Objectives

- - The student will know the advantages of undergraduate research.
+ 1. The student will know the advantages of undergraduate research.
- - The student will have a positive attitude towards research in computer science.
+ 1. The student will have a positive attitude towards research in computer science.
- - The student will know and discuss the principles of academic integrity.
+ 1. The student will know and discuss the principles of academic integrity.
- - The student will know the research areas at the Department of Computer Science.
+ 1. The student will know the research areas at the Department of Computer Science.
- -  The  student  will  choose  and  describe  one  of  the  research  topics  presented  in  the  seminar  and  will discuss why he/she chose this topic.
+ 1. The  student  will  choose  and  describe  one  of  the  research  topics  presented  in  the  seminar  and  will discuss why he/she chose this topic.
- - The student will learn about the contribution of mathematicians and computer scientists.
+ 1. The student will learn about the contribution of mathematicians and computer scientists.
- - The student will give a short oral presentation about a mathematician or computer scientist.
+ 1. The student will give a short oral presentation about a mathematician or computer scientist.
- - The student will learn about current topics in computer science.
+ 1. The student will learn about current topics in computer science.
- - The student will learn about research and internship summer opportunities.
+ 1. The student will learn about research and internship summer opportunities.
- - The student will learn how to find references and prepare a technical article.
+ 1. The student will learn how to find references and prepare a technical article.
- - The student will learn the basics of how to give an oral presentation about computer science.
- - The student will learn how to use Latex.
- - The student will write a technical work using Latex.
- - The student will write an essay about her/his interest in computer science.
+ 1. The student will write an resume and a personal essay about her/his interest in computer science.
- - The student understands the importance of diversity in science.
+ 1. The student understands the importance of diversity in science.

 ## Course schedule

    Class will meet Mondays from 11:30 AM to 12:50 PM in NCL A-141.
-In UPR-RP attendance is compulsory.
+Attendance is strongly encouraged.

 ## Instructional resources